Trump to make unprecedented second state visit to UK in September

 The visit is seen as part of Starmer's effort to keep Trump close and lessen the impact of some of his polices on the U.K. The relationship between the two appears amicable, and has helped the U.K. from facing the sort of hefty U.S. tariffs that other nations are seeing.

 But like Trump's previous visit, it's unlikely he will be welcomed by all.
-Last time, a day of protests saw the flying of a giant blimp depicting Trump as an angry orange baby from outside Parliament.
+Last time, protests included the flying of a giant blimp depicting Trump as an angry orange baby from outside Parliament.

 Lawmakers from Starmer’s Labour Party have also questioned whether the honor should be extended to Trump at a time that he is supporting Israel’s war in Gaza and threatening the sovereignty of allies such as Canada and Greenland.